 Wire Rope Reeling & Coiling Machines

-When using wire rope in large quantities the chances are that it will need to be dispatched off a drum or reel, and sometimes it will need to be re-wound onto another drum.
-Rope Services Direct can supply top quality coiling machines and reeling machines which can help to alleviate some common problems when handling wire rope without the proper equipment, though you still need to know about the potential dangers and problems which may occur.
+When using wire rope in large quantities the chances are that it will need to be dispatched off a drum or reel.
+Sometimes it will need to be re-wound onto another drum.
+Rope Services Direct can supply top quality coiling machines and reeling machines.
+These can help to alleviate some common problems when handling wire rope without the proper tools and equipment.
+Although you still need to know about the potential dangers and problems which may occur.

 Wire Rope Coiling and Reeling – Problems & procedures

 When you are removing wire rope from a drum or reel you should take necessary precautions to protect yourself and the rope.
-Firstly you should wear protective gloves and any other protective equipment you see fit; the rope should NEVER be thrown in turns from the reel, this can cause many issues to yourself; injuries from sudden kickbacks and recoiling.
-To the rope; kinks can develop as well as unwanted turns both of which can render the rope unusable.
-The wire rope needs to be paid out gently from the reel by simply holding the end and walking in a straight line.
+Firstly you should wear protective gloves and any other protective equipment you see fit.
+The rope should NEVER be thrown in turns from the reel.
+This can cause many issues to yourself.
+Including injuries from sudden kickbacks and recoiling.
+And to the rope; kinks can develop as well as unwanted turns both of which can render the rope unusable.
+The wire rope should be paid out gently from the reel by holding the end and walking in a straight line.
 This is where common rope issues can begin when incorrect methods of unreeling are used.
 Hoisting issues, rope failure, rope damage and premature replacement rope are some problems arising from bad unreeling techniques.

 In order to carry out this process correctly the drum/reel should be raised from the ground and supported in a way so that the drum can reel freely.
 The coiling machines and reeling machines that we offer are made just for this task.

 It is worth keeping in mind that when you are re-reeling wire rope back onto a reel just as much care should be taken to protect the rope.
-It should be wound in the same way as it came off a drum to prevent reverse bending of the rope which can cause damage beyond repair.
-If the rope is wound onto a reel the opposite way to the direction it was originally wound the first layer will begin to spread out openly across the reel, this will create gaps between the turns of rope which will consequently be filled by the next turn of rope, this will cause crushing and flattening problems as more layers are wound unevenly.
+It should be wound in the same way as it came off a drum.
+In order to prevent reverse bending of the rope which can cause damage beyond repair.
+If the rope is wound onto a reel the opposite way to the direction it was originally wound the first layer will begin to spread out openly across the reel.
+This will create gaps between the turns of rope.
+Which will consequently be filled by the next turn of rope.
+This will cause crushing and flattening problems as more layers are wound unevenly.
 Always pay close attention to the lay of the rope.

 The rope must be kept taught and wound in tight and even layers ensuring they lay snugly against each other, because if they are wound loose the rope will be open to friction issues, causing damage, wind the rope too tightly and the under layers of wire rope will be open to crushing issues.
 When you are re-reeling rope from one drum to another you should wind from the same direction; i.e. from the top of one reel onto the top of the other reel.
 The reel’s shaft should be in a horizontal orientation.
 Vertical re-reeling may be done with great care but is not recommended without the correct equipment because it is much more difficult to keep the wire rope tight and it may drop over the lower reel flange and drop to the floor.

 Wire rope coiling machines are undoubtedly the best and easiest way to coil and uncoil wire ropes whilst minimising the risk of damage to the rope and injury to yourself.
+Remember all machinery should follow the LOLER regulations.
 Get in touch with Rope Services Direct for more information.
 Full product specifics detailed below.